Travis Roy: Childhood

 Travis Roy was born on April 17, 1975, in Yarmouth, Maine, the son of Lee and Brenda Roy.

 Roy grew up playing ice hockey and dreamed of playing for a Division I college hockey team.
 He attended Yarmouth High School as a freshman, then transferred to nearby North Yarmouth Academy (NYA) in order to pursue an athletic scholarship.
 Roy transferred again and graduated from Tabor Academy and received an ice hockey scholarship to Boston University (College of Communication, Class of 2000).

 Roy also had family connections in Vermont.
 Elisha Goodsell, Roy's great-grandfather, ran ferries on Lake Champlain, and lived on Malletts Bay, where the Roy family continues to spend time in summers.

 Injury

-On October 20, 1995 – just eleven seconds into his first-ever shift for Boston University men's ice hockey team – a 20-year-old Roy lost his balance and fell head first into the boards after checking University of North Dakota player Mitch Vig.
-The awkward impact with the boards resulted in Roy's cracking his fourth and fifth vertebrae and leaving him a quadriplegic.

-Subsequently, Roy regained movement in his right arm.
+On October 20, 1995 – just eleven seconds into his debut for Boston University men's ice hockey team – a 20-year-old Roy lost his balance and fell head first into the boards after checking University of North Dakota player Mitch Vig.
+The awkward impact with the boards resulted in Roy cracking his fourth and fifth vertebrae and leaving him a quadriplegic.
+He subsequently regained movement in his right arm.

-After a difficult convalescence, Roy returned to BU the following year, and graduated in 2000 with a degree in communications.
+After a difficult convalescence, Roy returned to BU the following year, graduating in 2000 with a degree in communications.
 He remained a supporter of the Terriers men's hockey team, and forged a life-long friendship with head coach Jack Parker.